amjadkhandeveloper/Monitor_Maintain_Background_Service/README.md

 ### Cannot stop/start services
 - Ensure you have administrator privileges if required
-- Check that the JAR file path is accessible
+- Check that the executable file path is accessible
-- Verify that Java is in your system PATH
+- Verify that Java is in your system PATH (for JAR files)
+- For `.sh` files: Ensure they have execute permissions

 ### Services continue running after stopping the monitor
 - This is **expected behavior** - services are started as detached processes